tgf101/chatapp/README.md

 users should be able to send and recieve messages in real time

-users should be able to log in and sign in to the app
+Mobile friendly

-users should be able to customise their profile/avatar
+users should be able to join chat after entering their username

 # High-level non-functional specifications

 messages should be delivered in < 1 second

-Mobile friendly
+esponsive layout for mobile users

 minimal loading time

 # User profiles

-user 1: wants to chat with friends through a simple, easy to user interface user 2: wants to chat with friends and
+user 1: Wants to chat with friends through a simple, easy to user interface

-Rachel goodman is 18 years old and wants to find new friends to talk with through a chatting app.
-She wants to be able to remove group members if she has the permissions, mute messages and pin messages in the chat.
-Also to be able to share room links with other people

-Maria sanchez is 21 years old who loves talking with new people and she wants to be able to customise her profile picture (avatar) and to be able to send emojis in chat.  to also be able to share room links with other people.
+user 2: Wants to talk in conversations with multiple people

 # Mockups
 <img width="237" height="441" alt="image" src="https://github.com/user-attachments/assets/571a5cde-5eeb-4b77-9f05-266d562f3771" />